 - Visit the USPTO's web site and join the Intellectual Property Law Society (IPLS) student group for more information.

 The Multistate Tests

-In addition to the Multistate Professional Responsibility Examination the NCBE provides the following tests used in many US jurisdications:
+In addition to the Multistate Professional Responsibility Examination the NCBE provides the following tests used in many US jurisdictions:

 - The Multistate Bar Examination (MBE) is a six-hour, 200 question multiple-choice examination covering contracts, torts, constitutional law, criminal law, evidence, and real property.
-The MBE is used by most U.S. jurisdictions, including every state except Louisiana and Washington.
-The Information Booklet includes information about the test, including subject outlines and sample questions.
+The MBE is used by most U.S. jurisdictions, including every state except Louisiana and Washington. .

 Make sure to check out other resources the NCBE offers such as bar admission statistics, study aids (some available online for free), and more.

 Previous multistate tests are available on reserve in the Law Library.
 State-specific exam material, when available, can be found through the NCBE state-specific site.
 (Find the state you need and then look at its web site for details.)
 Additional preparatory books can be found through InfoHawk or by visiting the Law Library and asking a reference librarian for assistance.